 “Heart rate dropping.
-Stats falling back into normal range."
-Wilson's voice droned.
-He sounded distant.
+Stats falling back into normal range,” Wilson said, sounding distant.

 “That was too close.
 We almost lost him,” Wilson said in relief.

-At his comment, her look became severe.
-Turning toward him, Miranda said, “I told you your estimates were off.
+At his comment, Miranda’s look became severe.
+Turning toward him, she said, “I told you your estimates were off.
 Run the numbers again.”
 Turning once more toward Shepard, he could swear she was smiling, just before the lights dimmed and the darkness claimed him.

 Miranda walked back to her quarters.
 She knew they were in the final stages of Project Lazarus.
 She knew that Shepard was clinically alive.
-Motor function, nervous functions, and most importantly, basic neurological functions were all exceeding predicted estimates.
-Whether he remembered everything was another test for another time, but she couldn’t help but admire his strength, waking as he did several days ago, despite the drugs they used to keep him comatose.
+Motor function, nervous functions, and, most importantly, basic neurological functions were all exceeding predicted estimates.
+Whether he remembered everything was another test for another time, but she couldn’t help but admire his strength, waking as he had done several days earlier, despite the drugs they used to keep him comatose.

-Thankfully, her research into Shepard’s N7 training paid off before the commander did something rash.
-Still, to resist in such a weakened state… Perhaps his potential still exists then, she idly thought as she prepared to submit her latest report to the Illusive Man.
+Thankfully, her research into Shepard’s N7 training had paid off before the commander could have done something rash.
+Still, to have resisted in such a weakened state….

 Miranda frowned, wondering how he knew that.
 “Shepard fought off the drugs.
 He almost woke up.”